Taiwan used to be home to a huge number of bears. No one really knows how many are left

-Taipei, Taiwan (CNN) — In the foothills leading to Taisyueshan National Park in eastern Taiwan, Mei-Hsiu Hwang points to the pear, tea and betel nut plantations patchworking the slopes.
+Taipei, Taiwan (CNN) — In the foothills leading to Dasyueshan National Park in eastern Taiwan, Mei-Hsiu Hwang points to the pear, tea and betel nut plantations patchworking the slopes.

 "All this used to be bear habitat," she says.
 In particular, the Formosan black bear, a large omnivore native to the high, clouded mountains that run down the spine of Taiwan.